drhsqlite/pikchr/doc/teardown01.md

 Line 04 creates a circle sized to fit its label "C0".
-We want all the circles in this diagram to be the same size, so after sizing the first one to fit the text, line 05 sets the new default circle radius for all subsequent circles to be same as the first circle.
+We want all the circles in this diagram to be the same size, so after sizing the first one to fit the text, line 05 sets the new default circle radius for all subsequent circles to be the same as the first circle.
 This not only saves us from having to add a "fit" on every "circle" call, it means all circles will be of a uniform size despite containing varying amounts of text.